 And that's getting frustrating.

-Um, I had wanted this woman Barrett.
+I had wanted this woman, Barrett.

-Hopefully, the president next time will pick her, who I think is a solid conservative.
+Hopefully the president next time will pick her, who I think is a solid conservative.

-All right, so if you if you just keep it simple, stupid, and you say, okay, now the president has an economy to run on.
+So if you just keep it simple, stupid, and you say, okay, now the president has an economy to run on.

-I mean, it was funny today, I was believe it or not, I read liberal publications.
+I was, believe it or not, I read liberal publications.

 I was actually reading the New Republic.